Battle of Aleppo (2012–2016): 2016: Supply lines cut, surrender, and evacuation

-After a week of heavy fighting, rebels both inside and outside Aleppo advanced into the Ramouseh neighborhood, linked up and captured it, while also seizing the Al-Ramousah Military Academy.
+After a week of heavy fighting, rebels both inside and outside Aleppo advanced into the Ramouseh neighborhood, linked up and captured it, while also seizing Al-Ramousah Military Academy.
 With these advances, the rebels managed to cut the government's supply line into the government-held part of west Aleppo and announced the Army's siege of rebel-held east Aleppo had been broken.
 However, the new rebel supply line was still under Army artillery fire and being hit by air-strikes, making both sides essentially under siege.
 Since the rebel offensive started, at least 130 civilians had been killed, most by rebel shelling of government-held districts.
 500 fighters on both sides also died, mostly rebels.
 However, on 4 September, the Syrian Armed forces recaptured the Technical College, Armament college and artillery college, thus imposing the siege on Aleppo once again.
 Later that week they recaptured the Ramouseh district and reversed almost all rebel gains made since 30 July.
 The Syrian Government forces then started an offensive to capture eastern Aleppo on 22 September, taking 15–20% of the rebel-held part of Aleppo.

 Rebels started an attack on western Aleppo in late October, which failed, with government forces retaking areas in the south-west that they had lost to the rebel's late July offensive.
-The Syrian Army then launched an offensive, aimed at finishing rebel-held Aleppo once and for all, during which they captured the Hanano district, Sakhour district, Jabal Badro district, Bustan al-Basha district, Hellok district, Sheikh Kheder district, Sheikh Fares district Haydariyah district, Ayn al-Tal industrial district and reportedly the research housing south of Jabal Badro.
-They also captured the Ard' Al Hamra district, reportedly cutting rebel-held territory in Aleppo by 40–45%.
+The Syrian Army then launched a final offensive on 15 November, aimed at retaking all of rebel-held Aleppo, during which they captured the Hanano district, Sakhour district, Jabal Badro district, Bustan al-Basha district, Hellok district, Sheikh Kheder district, Sheikh Fares district Haydariyah district, Ayn al-Tal industrial district and reportedly the research housing south of Jabal Badro.
+They also captured the Ard' Al Hamra district, cutting rebel-held territory in Aleppo by 40–45%.